Affine Grassmannians and Geometric Satake Equivalences: Affine Grassmannians

 \subsection{The case of tori}

-In this subsection, we assume that the field $k$ is separably closed.
+In this subsection, we assume that the field $k$ is algebraically closed.
 Let $\calT$ be a smooth affine group scheme with geometrically connected fibers over $X$.
 If the generic fiber $\calT_\eta$ is a torus, then $\calT$ is a parahoric group scheme if and only if $\calT$ is the connected lft-Ner\'on model of $\calT_\eta$, cf. \cite{PR}.
+See \cite[\S 10.1-10.3]{BLR} for the definition of the lft-Ner\'on model.

 \begin{lem} Let $\calT$ be a parahoric group scheme over $X$.
 Then the generic fiber $\calT_\eta$ is a torus if and only if $\Gr(\calT,X)\to X$ is ind-finite. \end{lem} \begin{proof} If $\calT_\eta$ is not a torus, then $\Gr(\calT,X)_\oeta$ is not ind-finite.
 Conversely assume that $\calT_\eta$ is a torus.
 The Kottwitz morphism implies that $\Gr(\calT,X)\to X$ is ind-quasi-finite, and it is enough to show the ind-properness.